west757/PayLES/README.md

 - YTD rows (tsp, gross, entitlements, deductions)
 - add comments
 - alphabetize resources and add stars for top ones
-- recommendations like paying state income tax, not being fully vested in tsp
+- recommendations like paying state income tax, not being fully vested in tsp, if year change notice that rates may change

 long-term:
 - create leave calculator